“facilitator” (noun):

 And our team of Agile Learning Facilitators (ALFs) coordinate our day-to-day flow!

-Abby Oulton (she/her) started facilitating when the school first officially opened as the flagship ALC in the fall of 2013.
+Abby Oulton (she/her) joined ALC-NYC when the school first officially opened as the flagship ALC in the fall of 2013.
 Starting in 2015, she took on a bunch of administration and community building work.
 In 2016, she assumed co-directorship of the school and started organizing trainings.
-Since 2017, she has served as Vice President of the ALC Network, doing work that very much echoes what she does locally in NYC.
-She loves developing new skills and collaborating with practicing facilitators (especially teens)!
+Since 2017, she has served as vice president of the ALC Network, doing work that very much echoes what she does locally in NYC, and consulting for other organizations.
+She’s nerdy about systems and about how learning happens, in machines and societies as much as in individual living beings.
+She loves working directly with groups of self-directed kids, but she does more writing and behind-the-scenes work these days.